Kakuma: Food

 Except for the tiny minority who were able to establish shops, the vast majority of the population of Kakuma is completely dependent on the food rations supplied for their survival.
-The World Food Programme (WFP) provides a food ration to all the refugees twice a month based on the minimal dietary requirement of 2,100 calories/person/day.
+The World Food Programme (WFP) provides a food ration to all the refugees once a month based on the minimal dietary requirement of 2,100 calories/person/day.
 WFP is responsible for deciding the amount of food to be distributed and for providing it in the form of staples.
 In 2011, the WFP provided food to 98.3% of the registered refugees, averaging 2,076 calories/person/day.

 The main problem with the food rations is that they do not necessarily provide the elements necessary for a basic diet.
 Furthermore, it is insensitive to cultural differences and household needs, leading to refugees considering food assistance as degrading – where they are expected to be grateful for inappropriate provisions.
 Moreover, when, as is frequent, WFP is unable to provide all of these staples, the calories are distributed through whatever commodity is available.
 There have been times when all of the 1900 calories (i.e. before it was increased to 2,100) were supplied in maize flour.
 In 1997, refugees had not received any beans or lentils for eight weeks, their only potential source of protein.

 When the maize is too dry it needs to be milled/ground.
 Fuel is needed for transporting them to the mills for grinding the corn.
 Cash is inevitable to pay mills to grind the maize ration into flour (for porridge).
 When there is a firewood shortage (i.e. very regularly) the dried beans cannot be eaten as they cannot be cooked without firewood or other fuel.
 Cash is needed for buying coal and firewood (since violent clashes with local Turkana people nobody dares to collect firewood themselves).
 Through its agreement with WFP, UNHCR has accepted responsibility for providing additional foods which will supply the micro-nutrients.

-Rarely in the history of Kakuma camp have these supplements been delivered.
 A large-scale micronutrient powder program targeting the entire population of the camp was initiated in February 2009 for 17 months.